Menu

 EATA(Europe Asia Trades Agreement)

-An agreement formed by 18 major alliances and 18 non-member companies to discuss the stabilization of the route on the East Asia-Asia route.
+An agreement formed by 18 major alliances and 18 non-members to discuss the stabilization of routes in the East Asia/Asia route.

 E/D(Export Declaration)

-Export declaration.
-Documents to be submitted by the shipper to customs customs clearance the exported goods.
+Export declaration form.
+Documents to be submitted to customs by the shipper to customs for customs clearance of export goods.

 EDI(Electronic Date Interchange)

 Electronic data exchange.
-The exchange of data related to paperwork, commercial transactions, etc. between different users directly between computers under widely agreed standard rules.
+Exchange data related to paperwork and commercial transactions between different users directly between computers under a widely agreed standard agreement.

 EDO(Equipment Despatch Order)

-Container equipment delivery instructions.
-Orders issued to the CY operator when lending containers to shippers.
-As a result, the bunning location, carry-in CY, or the return location of the container are specified.
+Instructions for delivery of container equipment.
+Instructions issued by the shipping company to CY operators when lending containers to shippers.
+As a result, the bunning location, import CY, or container return location are specified.

 EEA(European Economic Area)

 European Economic Area.
-An economic zone that integrates the EC (European Community) and EFTA (Europe Free Trade Union) markets.
-A plan to create a free, unified market for people, goods, money, and services between the two Member States.
-Started in January 1994 except Switzerland.
-The world's largest unified market with a population of 390 million and a total regional production of $6.99 million (1991 results).
+An economic zone that integrates the EC (European Community) and EFTA (European Free Trade Union) markets.
+Plans to create a free market for people, goods, money and services between the two Member States.
+It started in January 1994 except Switzerland.
+The world's largest unified market with a population of 390 million and a total regional production of 6.9 trillion US dollars (1991 results).

 EFTA(European Free Trade Association)

 The European Free Trade Union.
-In 1960, seven countries, U.K., Denmark, Sweden, Norway, Switzerland, Austria, and Portugal, surrounding EC member states.
-The EC of the six member states was called Inner 6, whereas the EC was called Inner 6.
+A free trade zone formed in 1960 by seven countries, U.K., Denmark, Sweden, Norway, Switzerland, Austria, and Portugal, surrounding EC member states.
+E-commerce in six member countries was called Inner 6, whereas Outer 7 was called.

-In 1973, U.K. and Denmark withdrew and joined the EC, and then Ireland and Finland joined.
-In 1986, Portugal joined the EC.
-Austria and Sweden are now in the direction of joining the EC and substantially dismantlement.
+In 1973, U.K. and Denmark withdrew and joined the EC, followed by Ireland and Finland.
+In 1986, Portugal also joined the EC.
+After that, Austria and Sweden are in the direction of joining the EC and substantially dismantling.

 E/L(Export Licence)

-Export approval letter.
-When attempting to export certain regulated items (diamond rough diamonds, blood products, waste, nuclear fuel materials, etc.) listed in Appendix 2 of the Export Trade Control Ordinance (Government Ordinance No. 378 of 1949), it will be issued with the approval of the Minister of Economy, Trade and Industry in advance.
+Certificate of export approval.
+When exporting certain regulated items (diamond rough stones, blood products, waste, nuclear fuel materials, etc.) listed in Appendix 2 of the Export Trade Control Ordinance (Government Ordinance No. 378 of 1949), it will be issued in advance with the approval of the Minister of Economy, Trade and Industry.

 electrician